dappnode/DAppNodeDocs/docs/user/getting-started/setup.md

 # Setup

-Setting up DAppNode is a straightforward process.
-This guide will walk you through configuring your DAppNode for the first time.
+Setting up Dappnode is a straightforward process.
+This guide will walk you through configuring your Dappnode for the first time.

 ![setup-1](/img/setup-1.png)